How To Create Your Interior Design Portfolio

 Make up a client, call him Dylan McKay and do work for him.
 Dylan McKay needs a bedroom decorated so he can rekindle his romance with Brenda.
 Maybe you're a fan of "Mad Men" so you create a swinging bachelor pad for Don Draper.

 Creating fake clients and also placing importance on your signature design process will make your life easier.
 You'll know what you need every step of the way, be able to work out the kinks and have something to show for it, too.
-If you want to run through a project with me, check out my course "Create eDesign Presentations + Packages".
+If you want to run through a project with me, join me in the Society and I’ll show you how to do that.

 Incentivize Past Clients